 The launch of the Macintosh was a giant success in terms of marketing and publicity, so perhaps Sculley was right.
 It was not, initially, much of a hit in terms of being a visionary product because all it had was vision.
 You couldn't do a lot with the original Macintosh, so maybe Jobs was wrong.

 Both men, though, pushed the price up.
-Jobs by demanding higher specifications and then Sculley by spending $78m ($188m today) on marketing and trying to recoup that as fast as possible.
+Jobs by demanding higher specifications and then Sculley by spending $78m ($209 million today) on marketing — and subsequently trying to recoup all of that as fast as possible.

 You can trace the history of the screen you're reading this on all the way back to the very first Macintosh.
 And on that screen of yours, you can watch something else from the introduction of the Mac.

 The Apple of 1984 and the Apple that created the Macintosh also created one of the most famous adverts of them all.
 It had aired on TV during the Super Bowl two days before and Jobs screened it again as part of the launch.

 Since those days, and surely because of what the Mac started, television is no longer the screen that everybody watches the most.
 Today we're more likely to be online, too, and it was of course here that Tim Cook chose to celebrate the Mac's 35th anniversary in 2019.